 Students in grade 4 and younger: A parish/school may provide organized, non-competitive athletic activities for students in grades 4 and younger.
 The purpose of these offerings must be to teach students the fundamental skills of the sport and serve as an introduction to team sports.
 The emphasis is on participation, and local athletic boards should develop policies and guidelines to ensure equal access and participation to all students who are interested.

-- These organized, non-competitive athletic activities may be offered for a maximum of 10 consecutive weeks during the school calendar year. - Practice time/game restrictions may not exceed those for students in grade 5.
+• These organized, non-competitive athletic activities may be offered for a maximum of 10 consecutive weeks during the school calendar year.